zcvele/OfficeDocs-SkypeForBusiness/Teams/integrating-business-email.md

 **How do I find my domain host provider?**

-For guidance and links on finding your domain host provider, see [Find your domain registrar](/microsoft-365/admin/get-help-with-domains/find-your-domain-registrar).
+- For guidance and links on finding your domain host provider, see [Find your domain registrar](/microsoft-365/admin/get-help-with-domains/find-your-domain-registrar).

 **What is a custom business domain?**

-This is commonly the web address for your business presence on the internet, such as contoso.com.
+- This is commonly the web address for your business presence on the internet, for example, contoso.com.